ulises-c/OnShape-DocuReader/examples/basic-usage.md

    - Go to https://dev-portal.onshape.com/
    - Create new OAuth application
    - Set redirect URI: `http://localhost:3000/auth/callback`
+   - Set required permissions:
+     - ✅ Application can read your profile information
+     - ✅ Application can read your documents
+     - ❌ Application can write to your documents
+     - ❌ Application can delete your documents and workspaces
+     - ❌ Application can request purchases on your behalf
+     - ❌ Application can share and unshare documents on your behalf
    - Copy Client ID and Client Secret

 2. **Configure Environment**